 Supporting all workers to follow public health guidance

 Public health guidance is updated regularly; it is there for a reason - to help save lives – and above all else employers should support workers to follow it.
 The Test and Protect programme will require workers and employers to monitor their own health closely and to isolate in accordance with guidance.
 No one should feel under pressure to breach public health advice and workers should not be put at risk, nor should they put others at risk of infection.
-The success of Test and Protect depends on employers supporting workers to self-isolate when advised to do so, without any financial detriment.
+Our success in managing the virus at this critical stage depends on employers supporting workers to self-isolate and attend for vaccination when advised to do so, without any financial detriment.